arydevy/LABO/README.md

 if you want to learn some python this is a gud simple project

+how to use

+                'hello'-greatings
+                "what is your name" -display labo's name "my name" -devs name
+                "about" -abouth bot
+                "where are you from" -where lisa is from "how old are you" -how old is lisa "what is the date" -tells the curent date "what is the time" tels the curent time "bye" exit

 Story

 Labo is a Sololearn progect originaly made by Arydev for learning porposes